aslivashu/UniitzConvert/README.md

 ⚡ Lightweight & Fast: Minimal UI for quick and hassle-free conversions.

 📌 Future Enhancements
-Support for more unit conversions (grams to ounces, meters to feet, etc.)
+Support for Multiple Units: Extend the app to convert different types of units, including length (meters to feet), volume (liters to gallons), temperature (Celsius to Fahrenheit), and more.
-Dark mode for better user experience
+Dark Mode: Add a dark mode feature for better user experience.
-Progressive Web App (PWA) support
+Progressive Web App (PWA) Support: Enable offline usage for seamless accessibility.
+History & Favorites: Allow users to save frequently used conversions for quick access.

 Feel free to contribute or suggest improvements! 🚀🎯